RISMicroDevices/CHIron/README.md

 ## Documentations

 **Sorry, no public documentation available for now :(**
-But we are currently working on this part in near future!
+But we are going to work on this part in near future!

 -----------------------